What You Need to Know About Twitter Birdwatch

 - Should not have violated any Twitter rules in the recent past.

 From an eligible account, you can click on “Contribute to Birdwatch” (as mentioned earlier in the post).
 The default reasons given by Twitter will be like “False Information”, “Misleading Information” etc. You will choose one of the apt options and add your note.
-The added note will be listed on the Birdwatch site of Twitter for rating by others.
+The added note will be listed on the Birdwatch website of Twitter for rating by others.
+When you contribute, your image (profile picture) is visible alongside your contributions.

 Rating a note